 Health Administration Salaries by Location

-Many of Nebraska’s health service administrators work in rural areas of the state, but salaries still remain comparable to the major urban areas in most categories.
-At the 90th percentile, the South Nebraska nonmetropolitan area has the highest level in the state at $173,700.
+Many of Nebraska’s health service administrators work in rural areas of the state, but salaries still remain comparable to the major urban areas in most categories if not higher.
+At the 90th percentile, the Northeast Nebraska nonmetropolitan area has the highest level in the state at $187,970.